oliverdenton/portfolio-chatbot/README.md

 # portfolio-chatbot
-A virtual Oliver that you can talk to and ask questions about me and my experiences, or just be told a joke.
+A virtual Oliver that you can talk to and ask questions about me and my experience, or just be told a joke.
 You can interact with it on my website @ https://oliverdenton.github.io/portfolio/